 A rear-view photo from the late-1950s Willys booklet Jeep Vehicles in Public Service shows the rear platform wrapping around the side of the Jeep, and enclosing the PTO drive for the conveyor belt.

-Unfortunately we have few right-side photos, but the platform can be seen also wrapping around the right side of a CJ-3B in the background of a photo of a Lanica DC-6 at Miami International in June 1966 (90K JPEG, photo by John P. Stewart courtesy of Airliners.net).
+The rear platform can also be seen on the right side of the 3B in the background of a photo of a Lanica DC-6 at Miami International in June 1966 (90K JPEG) photographed by John P. Stewart.

 An exceptional picture in the Toledo Library Collection apparently shows the assembly of a Hoveyor at the Phelps plant.
 The front and rear supports are in place, and in the large copy of the photo (60K JPEG) it appears the cowl is being modified prior to installation of the conveyor.

 Steve Mehls spotted a glimpse of one of these Jeeps on the tarmac in the Elvis Presley movie Blue Hawaii.
-This view and the one at the top of this page, make it look like the right side of the hood must have been cut to allow the conveyor to be fully lowered.
+This view and the one at the top of this page, make it clear that the hood must have been cut to allow the conveyor to be fully lowered.

 Chuck Watford supplied this photo of a former belt loader which he later restored to stock 3B configuration.
-The modifications to the cowl and dash are obvious, although it looks like someone may have replaced a piece cut out of the firewall, to re-install a normal hood.
+The modifications to the cowl and dash are obvious, and there is a channel added in the hood to allow the belt assembly to rest on the dash.

-The lower cowl and hood of a DJ-3A didn't require cutting to install a conveyor.
+The lower cowl and hood of a DJ-3A didn't require cutting to install a conveyor, and the column shift was probably another advantage.
 In this photo by Mike Winchester of a DJ-3A formerly used at the Tucson, Arizona airport, a CJ-2A windshield has been added to the surplus Dispatcher.
 Mike also took a picture of the extra coil overload spring (50K JPEG) added to the right front axle.

 Thanks to the Toledo Lucas County Public Library, Mike Winchester, Michael Perry, Chuck Watford and Mountain Dan. -- Derek Redmond

-See more Hoveyors in Airport Jeeps of the 1960s and CJ-3Bs at the Port of Toledo.
+See more Hoveyors in Airport Ground Service Jeeps and CJ-3Bs at the Port of Toledo.

 Return to CJ-3Bs in History or to Building Jeeps at The Parkway Plant on CJ3B.info.